Minorities in North Korea: Jaegaseung people

 Jaegaseung are Jurchen people descendants who live in Korea.
 Historically, they formed villages of married lay monks.
 They produced oatmeal paper and substituted their tax with it.
 These local communities survived through the colonial period without serious pressure from outside.

 Their villages existed in North Korea, from the 18th century when their descendants migrated from China, until the 1960s.
 In modern times, Jaegaseung people have been assimilated with the Korean people in North Korea.
 The monastic identity of lay monks was seen as antisocialist, and the villages have ceased to exist.

 Chinese people in North Korea

-There is a dwindling community of Chinese people, locally as huaqiao, in North Korea.
+There is a dwindling community of Chinese people, known locally as huaqiao, in North Korea.
 The decline of the Chinese community is due to migration to China in the search of a better life and education.
 Similar trends have been observed in Chinese communities living in South Korea.
 In the 1980s Chinese people were uniquely privileged in North Korea by being allowed to freely make visits abroad.